michaellihs/golab/doc/golab_user_impersonation-token_get.md

 ### Options

 ```
-  -s, --state string   (optional) state of token (has no effect, if user is given)
+  -t, --impersonation_token_id int   (optional) id of token
-  -t, --token int      (optional) id of token
+  -s, --state string                 (optional) state of token to be used as a filter (has no effect, if user is given)
   -u, --user int                     (required) id of user to get token(s) for
 ```

 ### Options inherited from parent commands